quixio/quix-docs/docs/quix-connectors/quix-streams/sources/coming-soon/Cassandra-source.md

 Kafka connectors are pre-built components that help integrate Apache Kafka with external systems.
 They allow you to reliably move data in and out of a Kafka cluster without writing custom integration code.
 There are two main types of Kafka connectors:

-* Source connectors.
-These are used to pull data from source systems into Kafka topics.
+* **Source connectors**: These are used to pull data from source systems into Kafka topics.

-* Sink connectors.
-These are used to push data from Kafka topics to destination systems.
+* **Sink connectors**: These are used to push data from Kafka topics to destination systems.

 ### What is real-time data, and why is it important?